eflanili7881/AdobeRepackerAndInstallerScript/README.md

         - You'll need to grab an installer engine for protected payload.
           - If your payload is CS5.5 based, grab an CS5.5 based installer engine.
           - Above is also valid for CS5 based protected payloads.
-            - You can try CS5.5 based installer engine.
+            - You can try CS5.5 based installer engine for CS5 based payloads.
         - Grab protected payloads "payloads" folder and it's respective deploy .xml file, then copy them to another place.
         - Copy installer engine to where you copied the "payloads" folder and deployment .xml file.
         - Run this command: